johnbe4/getSeoSitemap/README.md

 **Notice<br>**
 To run getSeoSitemp faster, using a script like geoplugin.class you should exclude geoSeoSitemap user-agent from that.<br>
-**Before moving from releases 1.0 or 1.1 to 2.0 or higher, you must delete the getSeoSitemap table into your dBase.<br>**
+**Before moving from releases 1.0 or 1.1 to 2.0 or higher, you must delete the getSeoSitemap table into your dBase.<br>** **Before moving from releases 1.0, 1.1, 2.0 or 2.1 to 2.2 or higher, you must delete sitemap.xml file into your website.<br>**

 **Latest<br>**
-2018-01-20 - I'm developing release v2.2 to create multiple sitemaps when total URLs are more than 50000.
+2018-01-20 - I'm developing release v2.3 to create multiple sitemaps when total URLs are more than 50000.